 What conditions apply along the way?
 Are these conditions manual or automatic?

 Are there any time-sensitive aspects to the playbook?

 When is the incident considered remediated?

 Playbook tasks are the building blocks of playbooks.
-With tasks, you can run automations and sub-playbooks, communicate with end users, set conditions, and store relevant data.
+With tasks, you can run scripts and sub-playbooks, communicate with end users, set conditions, and store relevant data.
 Tasks can be reused across playbooks and you can copy, cut, paste, and delete tasks within or between playbooks using keyboard shortcuts.
-You can also open a sub-playbook task and click Open sub-playbook and the sub-playbook opens in a new tab.
+You can also open a sub-playbook task and click Open sub-playbook to open the sub-playbook in a new tab.

 You can use the following task types: